Cosmian/CipherCompute/README.md

 ### Run the Computation

 The rust code is going to be pulled on all the machines, compiled and interactively executed.
-When the computation completes (about 30 seconds), Alice screen will display the results
+When the computation completes (about 30 seconds on 1st run, less on subsequent runs), Alice screen will display the results

  - column 1: the year
  - column 2: Alice wealth